musevlt/mpdaf/doc/muse.rst

 This is a simple model where the LSF is supposed to be constant over the filed of view.
 It uses a simple parametric model of variation with wavelength.

-The model is a convolution of a step function with a gaussian.
+The model is a convolution of a step function with a Gaussian.
 The resulting function is then sample by the pixel size::

     LSF = T(y2+dy/2) - T(y2-dy/2) - T(y1+dy/2) + T(y1-dy/2)